skerkour/kerkour.com/content/post/polyglot-programming-frameworks.md

 with a shared set of quality standards, abilities and performances.

-## Astroflow
+## Astro

 [Logging is hard but unavoidable](https://kerkour.com/post/logging/) thus I think one of the opportunity for polyglot frameworks to shine is logging.

-This is why I started the [Astroflow](https://astrocorp.net/astroflow) framework, an universal logging framework.
+This is why I started the [Astro](https://code.bloom.sh) framework, an universal logging framework.

-Astroflow's goal is to provide a configurable and as fast as possible logging framework with the minimal API possile.
+Astro's goal is to provide a configurable and as fast as possible logging framework with the minimal API possile.

-You can find the Go repo here: [https://github.com/bloom42/astroflow-go](https://github.com/bloom42/astroflow-go)
+You can find the Go repo here: [https://github.com/bloom42/astro-go](https://github.com/bloom42/astro-go)

-and the JavaScrit one here: [https://github.com/bloom42/astroflow-js](https://github.com/bloom42/astroflow-js)
+and the JavaScrit one here: [https://github.com/bloom42/astro-js](https://github.com/bloom42/astro-js)